eggpi/citationhunt/scripts/README.md

 ### Generating the database on Tools Labs

 The `update_db_tools_labs.py` script automates the generation of the database from the latest Wikipedia dump on Tools Labs.
-It is run weekly as a cron job.
+It is run weekly as a cron job and needs to run from a virtualenv.

 ```
 /usr/bin/jsub -mem 20g -N citationhunt_update_en -once -l release=trusty \
+  /data/project/citationhunt/www/python/venv/bin/python2 \
-  /data/project/citationhunt/citationhunt/scripts/update_db_tools_labs.py --lang-code en
+  /data/project/citationhunt/citationhunt/scripts/update_db_tools_labs.py en
 ```

 This will automatically find and use the MySQL credentials in `~/replica.my.cnf`.